BastiKopo/TVTelegramBingX/README.md

 - `/tp_move 5` – trigger after a 5 % move in favour of the position
 - `/tp_sell 40` – close 40 % of the current position when the trigger is hit
+- `/tp2_move 9` – trigger a second TP after a 9 % move (if configured)
+- `/tp2_sell 50` – close 50 % of the remaining position on the second trigger

-Both values have to be greater than zero for the monitor to activate.
-When inactive, the bot simply keeps polling your positions without placing any orders.
+Both TP stages need valid move and sell percentages greater than zero to activate.
+At least one stage must be configured for the monitor to place orders.
 Positions are only reduced once per entry price; opening a new position or updating the average entry price re-arms the trigger.